bioimage-io/bioimageio-chatbot/docs/usage-example.md

 To illustrate this capability, consider the following scenario: You have a Whole Slide Image (WSI) that you'd like to open with [QuPath](https://qupath.github.io), apply the Chatty-Frog model ([StarDist H&E Nuclei Segmentation](https://bioimage.io/#/?tags=chatty-frog&id=10.5281%2Fzenodo.6338614)) from BioImage.IO using deepImageJ within Fiji.
 How can this be accomplished?
 You can present this intricate question to the BioImage.IO Chatbot.

 The chatbot provides a detailed breakdown of the steps required to complete the requested pipeline.
-This example demonstrates how our chatbot excels at efficiently retrieving and summarizing information from various sources, offering a valuable solution for your bioimage analysis needs.
+This example demonstrates how our chatbot excels at efficiently retrieving and summarizing information from various sources, offering a valuable solution for your bioimaging needs.

 ![Cross-Database Query](./screenshots/search-bioimage-docs.png)